 Can't Judge A Powder (B) - Students will characterize a pure substance and then, based only on data they collect, answer a series of questions about that substance.

-Chemistry Lab (C) - Teams will demonstrate chemistry laboratory skills related to equilibrium, chemical reactions and stoichiometry.
+Chemistry Lab (C) - Teams will demonstrate chemistry laboratory skills related to kinetics, chemical reactions and stoichiometry.

 Compound Machines (C) - Students will perform activities and answer questions related to simple and compound machines.